AutemBits/claseam-backend/README.md

 openssl genpkey -algorithm RSA -pkeyopt rsa_keygen_bits:2048 -out claseam.key
 ```

+Finally, you'll need to set up VAPID_PUBLIC_KEY and VAPID_PRIVATE_KEY on the ".env" file the way you did with the
+mongodb string.

 That's it!
 You now have a fully functional copy of this project

 ## Where's the frontend?